-Children on campus must be under direct guardian/parental supervision and under control at all times.
+Children on campus must always be under direct guardian/parental supervision and under control.
 Children cannot be left unattended in any area of the college including but not limited to administrative areas, lobby, Bistro, etc.

 Children of employees are permitted on campus with approval of supervisor.